bleedingAyush/bleedingAyush/README.md

 - 🔨 Loves to build things
 - 🧠 Problem Solver
 - 🧙‍♂ IF YOU DON'T UNDERSTAND SOMETHING.
 WRITE SOME CODE.
-IF YOU SEE ANY BUGS.
-KILL IT.
+IF YOU SEE ANY BUG.
+STAB IT.

 **Languages and frameworks:**